grafana/grafana/docs/sources/administration/correlations/correlation-configuration/index.md

 ### Logfmt transformation

-Logfmt transformation deconstructs a field value containing text formatted with [logfmt key/value pairs](https://brandur.org/logfmt).
+The logfmt transformation deconstructs a field value containing text formatted with [logfmt key/value pairs](https://brandur.org/logfmt).
 Each pair becomes a variable with the key being the name of the variable.

-Logfmt transformation requires only specifying the input field name.
+The logfmt transformation only requires specifying the input field name if you would like the transformation to apply to a different field than the results field.
 Example output variables for field = “host=srv001 endpoint=/test app=foo”:

 | name     | value  |